altanner/intro_to_CLI/05_searching.md

 A strength of the command line is being able to search through files.
 Here we will use a command called `grep`.
 Strange name I agree, but apparenly back in the depths of time it stood for "global search using regular expressions and print".
 Don't worry about what that means!
 Although, in programming "global" means "everywhere" - nothing to do with the world!

-Think of `grep` as `ctrl-f` ("find"), that you might use in a document or a browser, to find particular words.
+💙 Think of `grep` as `ctrl-f` ("find"), that you might use in a document or a browser, to find particular words.
 Change folder into `some_plays` and try this command:

 ```
 grep fish king-lear.txt
-"Use grep to seach for the word fish in the file king-lear.txt"
 ```

-`grep` will show you the lines with exact matches.
-Be careful that it will do exactly what you asked - fish will also be in parts of words other than "fish" itself. `grep` can take many useful flags.
+Here we are saying "Use grep to seach for the word fish in the file king-lear.txt". `grep` will show you the lines with exact matches. ❗ Be careful that grep is both case sensitive, and it will do exactly what you asked - fish will also be in parts of words other than "fish" itself. `grep` can take many useful flags.
 Try each of these commands, and work out what they do:

 ```
 grep faith king-lear.txt